dataloop-ai/dtlpy-documentation/onboarding/00_useful_information.md

 If you are interested in our API, you can <a href="https://dataloop.ai/docs/api">find out more here</a>!

-If you are interested in using the Python SDK version of dataloop, you are in the right place!
+If you are interested in using the Python SDK version of Dataloop, you are in the right place!

 ## Useful Links
 Here are some useful links and resources that may help you in your path to learning.